priyamvad-tripathi/Example/README.md

 But I am not sure how to make it work for my case <br />

-These results are quite suprising since the images I am using do not have any noise or PSF affects <br />
+These results are quite suprising since the images I am using do not have any noise or PSF effects <br />
 and thus the measurements should be quite accurate.
 However, this is not the case.